 Who can use the Open Wetlab?

 The Open Wetlab is open to hobbyists, designers, artists, scientists and hackers that have an interest in biotechnology.
 The lab is openly accessible for those who want to freely and creatively engage with this technology.
 No prior knowledge of biology is required.

 Collaboratively the users of the Open Wetlab work on biotechnological experiments, installations, exhibitions, workshops and debates.
 Activities include for example: molecular genetics, biochemistry, microbiology, spectrometry, microscopy, PCR, bioprinting, microbial fuel cells, algae reactors, in vitro tissue culturing, biomaterials, synthetic biology, systems biology, EMG, EEG neurology, brain computer interfacing, DNA computing, microfluidics and more.

-Learning-by-doing and debating-by-making are the core methodologies in our public programme, ususally taking place on a Tuesday evening.
+Learning-by-doing and debating-by-making are the core methodologies in our public programme.
 Interns of several (international) universities conduct their research in the lab.

 Who is working in the Open Wetlab?

 Lucas Evers and Roland van Dierendonck are in the lab on a daily basis, and supervise the users of the lab.
 Please take a look on the Open Wetlab meetup group to see who else is an active member.

 The Open Wetlab activities are announced on the Waag website.
 Via the Open Wetlab meetup group you can quickly engage with users of the lab and start a discussion on the forum.
 Reports and blogposts are regularly published on the Waag website.

 What equipment is available in the Open Wetlab?

 The following machines can be found in the lab: